flaviut/nim-by-example/content/arrays.md

 # Arrays

-The arrays in Nimrod are like classic C arrays, their size is specified at compile-time and cannot given or changed at runtime.
+The arrays in Nim are like classic C arrays, their size is specified at compile-time and cannot given or changed at runtime.

 ``` nimrod
 type